I Spy….. Getting your eye in. 28th May

 Spacing for new foundation.

 - All the hives had different characteristics!
-Some were calm, some buzzy.
-Some were busy, some were laid back and not very active.
+All were calm, some were busy, some were laid back and not very active.
 Perfectly normal!

 - Some had lots of pollen going in, others had very little.

 - Ratio of eggs : open brood : sealed brood.
-Some comments that egg numbers were small in comparison to sealed brood quantity.
+Some comments that egg numbers were low or absent in comparison to sealed brood quantity, but at least one hive had masses of eggs.

-Thanks to the apiary team for preparing the hives and varroa trays.
-Most people enjoyed the session and were pleased to have hands-on experience in small groups with a knowledgeable beekeeper there to help and advise.
+Thanks to the apiary team for preparing the hives and to the experienced beekeepers (Stan, Mary, Keith and Simon) for their help and advice.
+Feedback on the session was positive and participants were pleased to have hands-on experience in small groups with a knowledgeable beekeeper there to help and advise.